Bill-Streck/CameraManager-Mirror/README.md

 #### Streaming Output

 Unlike most other parts of the system, CameraManager does not stream over ROS2.
-This is to avoid the side effects of TCP interaction.
+It instead runs an RTSP stream from ffmpeg into a Mediamtx media server, where video is served over RTSP and can be hosted in an iframe in the GUI.

-TODO awaiting
+TODO URLs.